Singh67/Python/README.md

 # Python
-This is folder contrain all the Pyton practice exercises.
+This is folder contain all the Python practices.